badosa/JSON-stat/utils/tbrowser.md

 );
 ```

-Or it can be the result of an object in the JSON-stat format processed by JJT:
+a *jsonstat* instance (the result of a JSON-stat object processed by JJT),

 ```js
 var